-Compared to most people, those working as a Watch Mechanic tend to value Independence, Support, and Relationships.
+Compared to most people, those working as a Watch Mechanic tend to value Independence, Achievement, and Working Conditions.

 Most importantly, Watch Mechanics moderately value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.

-Second, Watch Mechanics somewhat value Support.
-Occupations that satisfy this work value offer supportive management that stands behind employees.
+Lastly, Watch Mechanics somewhat value Working Conditions.
+Occupations that satisfy this work value offer job security and good working conditions.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Watch Mechanics must consistently demonstrate qualities such as attention to detail, integrity, and self-control.